Note: This Guidance is no longer in effect and is for historical purposes only.

 Upon arrival at camp, campers should be assigned to stable groups that will remain together for the entire camp session without mixing with other campers and staff in close contact circumstances.

-As outlined in the CDPH Self-Isolation Instructions, staff or campers who are ill and/or have a positive COVID-19 test must not attend camp until:
+As outlined in the CDPH Self-Isolation Instructions (PDF), staff or campers who are ill and/or have a positive COVID-19 test must not attend camp until:

 A minimum of 10 days have passed since symptoms